Pentagon advocates requiring women to sign up for military draft

 The huge database is also a boon to military recruiters, who can access the names and addresses for leads.

 Registration “empowers America’s young men.
-The voluntary act of registration by a young man on or around this 18th birthday has been, and will continue to be, an opportunity for young American men and male immigrants to consider deliberately a future of military service, and to act accordingly,” the report says.
+The voluntary act of registration by a young man on or around his 18th birthday has been, and will continue to be, an opportunity for young American men and male immigrants to consider deliberately a future of military service, and to act accordingly,” the report says.

-Last month, 11 former government officials and public service leaders took oaths to serve on the U.S. National Commission on Military, National and Public Service.
+Last month, 11 former government officials and public service leaders took oaths to serve on the National Commission on Military, National and Public Service.
 The panel’s chairman is former Rep. Joseph Heck, Nevada Republican, a physician and actively drilling Army Reserve brigadier general.

 One of the commission’s objectives is to find ways to encourage military service.
-Greater portions of the population have no direct military contact, either by serving themselves or by having a relative who served.
+Greater portions of the population have no direct military contact, either by serving themselves or by having relatives who served.

-Draft registration, the Pentagon argues, “is a lone, slender thread that connects all U.S. citizens to their military … The possibility of a draft links the entirety of the American people to our Nation’s wars, and the risks of military service in those wars.”
+Draft registration, the Pentagon argues, “is a lone, slender thread that connects all U.S. citizens to their military. … The possibility of a draft links the entirety of the American people to our nation’s wars, and the risks of military service in those wars.”

 “It’s become more of a family business: ‘My grandfather served, my father served, therefore I serve,’” Mr. Heck told The Washington Times.
 “We have to look at why they are not interested or not able to get the information they need to want to serve.”